Mathématique: Chapter 57

 Again, Young met Vala’s eyes.
 From the cast of her face, she was feeling the same chill in the bones that he was.

-“This is the first I’m hearing about Rush being a weapon,” Young said, hearing the grind of strain in his own voice.
+“This is the first I’m hearing about Rush being a weapon,” Young growled.
 “Unlocking things, yes.
 Hitting benchmarks along the road to ascension, yes.
 Actually being a weapon?
 No.”

-Young watched him.
-Though his face looked relaxed, the guy was crying again, tears leaking out beneath closed eyelids.
+Young watched him, and though the archeologist’s face looked relaxed, tears leaked from beneath his closed eyelids.

 “But, as someone rather dramatically pointed out,” Jackson whispered, “there are whole categories of things I can’t save.
 Because they already know.”